-Undergraduate students not satisfied with the Office of the Registrar's determination or who believe that the decision is not consistent with the Statewide Transfer and Articulation Agreement may appeal in writing to the associate provost within 30 calendar days of receipt of the decision of the Office of the Registrar.
+Undergraduate students not satisfied with the Office of the Registrar's determination may appeal in writing to the associate vice president, Academic Affairs, within 30 calendar days of receipt of the decision of the Office of the Registrar.
 The appeal should contain the same information required for the registrar's review (see above) along with any additional explanations or arguments the student wishes to have considered.
-The associate provost will consider the appeal within 30 calendar days of receipt.
-In the deliberations, the associate provost may consult with subject matter experts or other members of the provost's staff.
+The associate vice president, Academic Affairs, will consider the appeal within 30 calendar days of receipt.
+In the deliberations, the associate president, Academic Affairs may consult with subject matter experts or other members of the provost's staff.
 She or he may affirm, reject, modify or adjust the transfer credit evaluation as deemed appropriate and will inform the student, in writing, of the University's decision.
 The decision of the provost's office is final and may not be appealed within the institution.
+Transfer credit decisions made by the provost's office, which students believe are not consistent with the Comprehensive Statewide Transfer Agreement, may be appealed outside of the institution.